9 Ways To Look Up the Property Value of a House (And How Trustworthy Each Is)

 1. Check out online portals

 These sites also provide automated valuation models, or AVMs, to calculate property values.
 Differences in models can lead to differences in property valuation.
-These sites pull in public records data and show you what a property sold for over the past several years.
-An AVM will use that information in its algorithm to create an estimate of a property’s market value if listed today.
+These sites pull public records data and show you what a property sold for over the past several years.
+An AVM will use that information in its algorithm to estimate a property’s market value if listed today.
 We’ll address value calculators in more detail later in this post.

-Jamie Rodriquez, who sells homes 58% faster than the average agent in her area of Grand Rapids, Michigan, points out that online portals can be misleading.
+Jamie Rodriquez, who sells homes 60% faster than the average agent in her area of Grand Rapids, Michigan, points out that online portals can be misleading.

 “These services only look at the data they have.
 If it’s inaccurate data, it will reflect an inaccurate estimate of your property value.
 The algorithms do not take into consideration any updates, the quality of materials, or improvements, like an appraisal or a comparative market analysis (CMA) by an agent will.”